Jmugh/java/spring源码/spring源码深度解析/spring源码深度解析.md

    catch (Throwable ex) {
       throw new BeanCreationException(beanName, "FactoryBean threw exception on object creation", ex);
    }

-   // Do not accept a null value for a FactoryBean that's not fully
-   // initialized yet: Many FactoryBeans just return null then. if (object == null) {
+   if (object == null) {
       if (isSingletonCurrentlyInCreation(beanName)) {
          throw new BeanCurrentlyInCreationException(